 While the project must be directed at one of the three core CEI research areas (solar energy, energy storage, energy systems), the emphasis for the selection process for this fellowship is not the project, but the demonstrated merit of the student.

-As a condition of the award, all award recipients will participate in the CEI fellows onboarding and professional development workshops to be held in fall 2021 and register for the 1-unit CEI seminar during fall, winter, and spring quarters.
-Fellows are also expected to work with the CEI Associate Director of Education & Workforce Engagement in support of broader CEI education activities, and will prepare a product of lasting value (CEI website content, lesson plan, demonstration, or event) by June 1, 2022.
+As a condition of the award, all award recipients will participate in the CEI fellows onboarding and professional development workshops and register for the 1-unit CEI seminar during fall, winter, and spring quarters.
+Fellows are also expected to work with the CEI Associate Director of Education & Workforce Engagement in support of broader CEI education activities, and will prepare a product of lasting value (CEI website content, lesson plan, demonstration, or event) by June 1 of their fellowship year.
 A completed product and documentation of at least two outreach visits are required to receive credit for the spring seminar series.
 All presentations and publications produced with support from the CEI Graduate Fellowship should include the acknowledgement “This material is based in part upon work supported by the state of Washington through the University of Washington Clean Energy Institute.”

 Requirements & Deadline

 Students should apply directly.
 The application should consist of a CV (not to exceed two pages) listing undergraduate GPA, UW graduate GPA, publications, presentations, awards, and participation in education & broader community activities; two letters of reference (at least one from a UW faculty member); and responses to the following statements: